MW 7x2 / N38 - neodymium magnet

 - Thanks to their high temperature resistance, they can operate (depending on the form) even at temperatures up to 230°C and above...

-- Key role in advanced technologically fields – are used in HDD drives, electric drive mechanisms, medical devices or various technologically advanced devices.
+- Key role in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical apparatus and various technologically advanced devices.

 Disadvantages of neodymium magnets:

-- Possible danger arising from small pieces of magnets can be dangerous, when accidentally ingested, which is crucial in the context of child safety.
-Furthermore, miniscule components of these magnets can complicate diagnosis when they are in the body.
+- Potential hazard arising from small pieces of magnets can be dangerous, when accidentally ingested, which becomes significant in the aspect of protecting young children.
+Additionally, miniscule components of these magnets have the potential to hinder the diagnostic process when they are in the body.

 The magnet is coated with nickel.
 Therefore, exercise caution if you have an allergy.